ansys/pymotorcad/doc/source/methods/index.rst

 The ``MotorCADCompatibility`` object is used for running old ActiveX scripts.
 For information on backwards compatibility, see :ref:`ref_backwards_compatibility`.
-For descriptions of this object, it's single class, and it's many methods, see :ref:`ref_MotorCADCompatibility_object`.
+For descriptions of this object, its single class, and its many methods, see :ref:`ref_MotorCADCompatibility_object`.

 .. note::